 • This vilification makes you all the more rooted in your positions and polarized, more extreme in your views, and all the less willing to compromise.

-Existential vs. practical issues
+Existential vs. practical issues: The Dialogue Approach

 While Schnarch sees these issues as “pragmatic,” Gottman sees emotionally gridlocked issues as “existential.”
 Gottman uses the term “existential differences” to refer to individuals’ core questions and perspectives about the nature of existence, the meaning of life, and their purpose in the world.

 These differences can encompass a wide range of topics, including beliefs about the nature of reality, one’s place in the universe, spirituality, what it means to be a “good person,” etc. Differences in political, philosophical, or ethical perspectives can fall under this category.
 These deeply held beliefs or convictions often shape a person’s worldview, influence their priorities, and impact their decision-making.
-Gottman emphasizes the importance of acknowledging and respecting these existential differences, recognizing that they are a natural part of human diversity.
+Gottman emphasizes acknowledging and respecting these existential differences, recognizing that they are a natural part of human diversity.

 However, navigating existential differences can be challenging for this very reason.
 It is easy to become defensive, reactive, or emotionally overwhelmed.